The “SECOND PLANE” Elementary CHILD

 Check out these two wonderful Montessori Resources:

-This blogpost is inspired by an AMI Montessori Training lecture, 2007.
+This blogpost was inspired by an AMI Montessori Training lecture, 2007.